 The learning outcomes I’m describing aren’t the capitalized “Learning Outcomes” of corporate eduspeak.
-Teachers at the K-12 level are intimately familiar with these Learning Outcomes, an endless, revolving whirlpool of new educational programs handed down from districts, states, or the Department of Education with the ignoble goal of raising standardized test scores.
+Teachers at the K-12 level are intimately familiar with these Learning Outcomes, an endless, revolving whirlpool of new educational programs handed down from districts, states, or the Department of Education with the ignoble goal of raising standardized test scores, by using different resources for learning including sites online as https://www.proofessor.co.uk/.
 Similar initiatives are coming soon to a university near you.
 We would do well to be suspicious of education pundits, standards-makers, and Orwellian-titled foundations claiming that Learning Outcomes are the solutions to the problems plaguing K-12 and liberal arts education alike.
 We should raise our eyebrows at institution-wide programs pressed upon us, like the American Association of Colleges and Universities’ optimistic and jingoistically titled “Liberal Education and America’s Promise” – LEAP – Outcomes (a promise for whom?).
 Learning Outcome solutionism has bred justifiable concern about the relationship between neo-liberalism and assessment.
 As such, the phrase “Learning Outcome” bears a whiff of instrumentality; they, that willful, mysterious they, are coming for your disciplinary knowledge, your academic freedom, forcing you to serve customer-students in the great burger-flipping enterprise that is 21st-century higher education.

 Yet, the humble, uncapitalized “learning outcome” is a professor’s friend.
 If you prefer, think of them as course “goals” or “objectives.”
 These statements, articulated on a syllabus, provide important signposts for our students.
 They signal that we have thought through our commitment to our craft.
 At times, I even collaboratively generate learning outcomes with my students, assigning the class the task of answering the questions: “Why are we here?” and “What are we going to do together?”
 Putting these statements in writing for the students gives them a way to gauge their progress and communicates that we, as professors, are approaching the course with an eye towards student development.
 To identify outcomes that you, as a professor, have developed for your class – whether with the class or by yourself – is not to cede your soul to the corporate university but to give your students insight on your vision for the course and to welcome them into the classroom by empowering them to take charge of their learning.